-Containing 72 projects, the plan has received more than $108 million from the Victorian and Federal Government to deliver priority projects under stage two of the plan including world-class tourist facilities, infrastructure and amenities.
+Containing 72 projects, the plan has received more than $108 million from the Victorian and Australian Government to deliver priority projects under stage two of the plan including world-class tourist facilities, infrastructure and amenities.

 Encompassing 28 kilometres of spectacular coastline, the Shipwreck Coast incorporates Port Campbell National Park, the Bay of Islands Coastal Park, the Twelve Apostles Marine Park and the Arches Marine Sanctuary.
 The Great Ocean Road runs along Shipwreck Coast and links the townships of Princetown, Port Campbell and Peterborough.

 This is a key part of the Victorian Government's Visitor Economy Strategy, released in July 2016, which aims to attract investment that drives increased visitation and yield in regional Victoria, including the state's world class nature-based tourism destinations.

 Find out more about the Shipwreck Coast Master Plan

 Regional Jobs and Investment Package

 The $222.3 million Regional Jobs and Investment Packages (RJIP) supports the Australian Government's commitment to stimulate economic growth in Australian regions.